US-Canada border towns assess damage from devastating floods

 “These families and businesses need our prayers and support as we start the process of cleanup and rebuilding over the next few days,” the city said in another Facebook post.

 To the south, a flood warning for Washington’s Skagit River will remain in effect until Thursday because it will take time for the floodwaters to drain, the National Weather Service said.
-Officials recommended that residents of several nearby islands evacuate in the meantime.
+Officials recommended that residents of several nearby islands evacuate.

 Across the border, the body of a woman was recovered from a landslide near the small community of Lillooet, British Columbia.
 Royal Canadian Mounted Police said at least two other people were reported missing.